Abhinickz/learn_rust/notes_rust.md

 }

 #	The &s1 syntax lets us create a reference that refers to the value of s1 but does not own it.
-#	Because it does not own it, the value it points to will not be dropped when the reference goes out of scope.
+#	Because it does not own it.
+#	The value it points to will not be dropped when the reference goes out of scope.

 #	When functions have references as parameters instead of the actual values.
-#	We won’t need to return the values in order to give back ownership, because we never had ownership.
+#	We won’t need to return the values in order to give back ownership,
+#	because we never had ownership.

 #	references as function parameters : borrowing